torvilima/MktAnalytics-FoodCompany-Python-Tableau/README.md

 Python file: Can be visualized on GitHub or opened in a JupiterNotebook/VisualCodeStudio

-DOCS File: A analyst view from the results.
+DOCX File: A analyst view from the results.